More than 1.3 million Georgians have already voted in the Senate runoffs, rivaling general election turnout

 After trailing Democrats in mail voting for the November election, Republicans have narrowed the gap for absentee votes in the runoffs so far, state data shows.

-Asked for comment, Georgia Republican Party officials pointed to a recent Fox News interview with GOP strategist Karl Rove, who said the early returns of mail ballots in particular from older voters was a good sign that older Republican voters were casting ballots.
+Asked for comment, Georgia Republican Party officials pointed to a recent Fox News interview with GOP strategist Karl Rove, who said the early returns of mail ballots in particular from older voters were a good sign that older Republican voters were casting ballots.

 “This is a fight to the finish.
 Republicans are doing pretty good right now.
 They’ve got a long way to go,” Rove said in the interview.